PruvoNet/squiss-ts/source/includes/_squiss.md

 ```

 Emitted when Squiss has hit the maxInFlight cap.
-At this point, Squiss won't retrieve any more messages until at least `opts.receiveBatchSize` in-flight messages have been deleted.
+At this point, Squiss won't retrieve any more messages until at least [receiveBatchSize](#squiss-class-constructor-options-polling-options-receivebatchsize) in-flight messages have been deleted.

 #### error <`Error`>